Last Updated on June 26, 2024 by Alex Horscroft

 Next Recommended Lesson

-If you haven’t already learned the forehand smash my next recommendation is the backhand punch.
+With the backhand smash in table tennis handled, you should move on to the forehand smash if you haven’t already done so.
+My next recommendation is the backhand punch.
 It’s much like the backhand smash but it’s far more useful!
 It’s fast, fairly safe, and I use it all the time!

 I've been playing table tennis since the age of 14 and have competed against some of the top players in England.
 While I love playing, I also really enjoy coaching too!